VictorAlonsoCM/Specialized-Program-Full-Stack-Web-and-Multiplatform-Mobile-App-Development/Front-End-Web-UI-Frameworks-and-Tools--Bootstrap-4/Week-4/README.md

 - Compile the Less and Sass code into the corresponding CSS classes.
 - Configure NPM scripts and automate your web development.
 - Prepare your project for being hosted on a web server.
+- Usage of Parallelshell for run multiples commands.
+- Usage of imagemin-cli.
+- Compressing and minify images.
+- How to use usemin-cli, cssmin, uglify-js, htmlmin.
+- Creation of a Distribution folder with our project ready for deployment

 # Desktop web page version
 ![](Desktop-web-version.png)